Scalable Drift Monitoring in Medical Imaging AI: Introduction

 \section{Introduction}

 The role of artificial intelligence (AI) in medical imaging has expanded significantly in recent years as evidenced by the increasing number of academic publications and the rising adoption of AI applications in clinical settings \cite{van2021artificial, west2019global, benjamens2020state, mehrizi2021applications, tadavarthi2020state}.
-To ensure the safe and effective use of these AI algorithms, researchers and clinicians are developing a broad set of evaluative and deployment best practices.
-These practices include ``day 0'' validation, which typically involves clinical evaluation against a reference set to assess AI model performance \cite{park2023methods, omoumi2021buy}.
-As the field matures and clinical AI governance practices are being developed, there is growing recognition of the need for continuous, explainable monitoring tools that promptly address the risks of prediction drift, feature drift, and input data shifts\cite{Feng2022,Rajpurkar2023,Pianykh2020}.
-In particular, recent cases studies have highlighted the risk that such drift can lead to significant degradation of model accuracy following deployment\cite{Lacson2022,Rahmani2023,ross2022ai}.
+To ensure the safe and effective use of these AI algorithms, researchers and clinicians are developing a broad set of best practices for evaluation and deployment.
+These practices include ``day 0'' validation, which typically involves evaluation using a curated retrospective dataset to assess AI model performance prior to deployment\cite{park2023methods, omoumi2021buy}.
+As the field matures and clinical AI governance practices are being developed, there is also growing recognition of the need for continuous, explainable monitoring tools that mitigate the risks of prediction drift, feature drift, and input data shifts after a model is deployed\cite{Feng2022,Rajpurkar2023,Pianykh2020}.
+Drift arises commonly in imaging due to factors including changes in equipment, clinical protocols, and patient demographics, and recent case studies have highlighted the risk that such drift can lead to significant degradation of model accuracy following deployment\cite{Lacson2022,Rahmani2023,ross2022ai}.

+Notably, the FDA has underscored the importance of robust, real-time monitoring in AI-enabled medical devices, mandating adaptive oversight to ensure these systems remain safe and effective as clinical environments evolve\cite{fda2023ai}.
+In its recent guidance on AI-enabled device software functions, the FDA further emphasizes the necessity for comprehensive post-market surveillance strategies, including continuous performance tracking, early detection of data and feature drifts, and dynamic recalibration protocols.